Sushe Chaguan 宿舍茶馆

 Grandpa Style (low ratio): 1:50 → 2g / 100ml, 95–100°C

 Dinggu Dafang is one of Anhui’s most historic green teas, known for its deep heritage and meticulous craftsmanship.
-This limited-edition release, sourced from Master Lu, brings back the lost art of Ming and Qing dynasty tea-making—not just in technique, but in how these teas were originally meant to be enjoyed.
+This limited-edition release, sourced from Master Lu (same last name as me…), brings back the lost art of Ming and Qing dynasty tea-making.
+Rare even within China—and now, I’m the only one who has curated and brought it to Indonesia.
+It wasn’t an easy decision.
+This tea is expensive, and I brought it in anyway.
+Because I believe it deserves to be here.

-Unlike many modern green teas that can have an overly cooling effect on the body, Dinggu Dafang offers a more balanced, centered experience.
+Unlike many modern green teas that can have an overly cooling effect on the body, this tea offers a more balanced, centered experience.

 Note on Tea Culture in Ming & Qing